EGaraldi/corecon/paper/paper.md

 research community to collect and store, in an open way, such observational constraints.
 I do so by providing a Python infrastructure, which is able to load formatted data files and provides simple utility functions to deal with such data.
-The data files loaded by `CoReCon` are purposedly simple in their form and as complete as possible in their content, in order to collect all the relevant information in one place.
+The data files loaded by `CoReCon` are purposely simple in their form and as complete as possible in their content, in order to collect all the relevant information in one place.
 Notably, they are required to contain a URL to the original publication and a short description of the methods used to retrieve the constraints from observed data.
 They are also allowed to contain any